Padrón Registration Spain: What It Is, Why You Need It, and How to Do It

 When to Register

-The legal obligation is to register within a few days of establishing your address.
-Practically, you should do it as soon as you have a rental contract or letter of accommodation:
+After establishing your address, you should register as soon as you have a rental contract or letter of accommodation:

 Don't wait until your padrón certificate is needed for the TIE appointment to start the process.
 In larger cities, appointment slots at the Ayuntamiento can take 1–3 weeks to secure.
 Book it in your first week.